 Check out this video to see the Connecting Rooms in action!

-Overall, PCMA was extremely successful at meeting their goal of creating smaller communities in a conference of 1000 people.
+Overall, PCMA was extremely successful at meeting their goal of creating smaller communities in a conference of 1000 people using great event design ideas.
 I’m going away with a ton of new industry friends and insights that I can pass on to other clients.
 I can hardly wait to attend the PCMA Education Conference next year and in the meantime, I look forward to sharing some of my insights with you!